-Born in 1978 in Kursenai, Lithuania, Dastoor completed Applied Design studies at Stepo Zuko Art College in Kaunas and left the country when she turned 20.
+Born in 1978 in Kursenai, Lithuania, Dastoor completed Applied Design studies at Stepo Zuko Art College in Kaunas and left the country in 1999.
+She travelled and studied Art Direction in South Africa’s AAA School of Advertising in 2004 and was granted BA 1st in Graphic Arts at Liverpool John Moores University in 2011.
 Since her MA in Visual Communication at the Royal College of Art in 2013 she has been based in London.
-She has worked as a lecturer at Richmond University and alongside she has been developing her own research and art practice, and has been invited to present talks, workshops and been selected for shows.

-Neringa’s past cross-disciplinary work has been selected and shown at various events and institutions: the interactive installation Metaqua was exhibited at TATE Modern, part of the Queen Elizabeth Engineering Price Awards Ceremony in 2013; her short film Metaqua was selected from 400 entries to be screened at BBC Worldwide HQ in 2014/2015; and her first solo exhibition of the Drawings on Fabric took place at the Horse Hospital in 2015.
+Dastoor’s past cross-disciplinary work has been selected and shown at TATE Modern, part of the Queen Elizabeth Engineering Price Awards Ceremony, BBC Worldwide London HQ and her first solo exhibition of the Drawings on Fabric took place at the Horse Hospital in 2015.

 2017 Drawing Poetry, Artist Residency / Show, Centre for Recent Drawing in partnership with Poetry School, London